martzyx/clerkshortcutpro/README.md

 If using firefox:

-Load the extension into your Firefox browser by navigating to `about:debugging`, clicking "This Firefox", then "Load Temporary Add-on...", and select the extension.zip file in the firefox directory.
+1. Load the extension into your Firefox browser by navigating to `about:debugging`, clicking "This Firefox", then "Load Temporary Add-on...", and
+2. select the extension.zip file in the ClerkShortcutPro/firefox directory.
 I am currently waiting for approval from Moz for a full permanent release.

 If updating chrome manifest, use `node convertManifest.js` to update firefox manifest